• Skip to primary navigation

 • Corn Tortillas - Use white or yellow corn tortillas.
 If you prefer flour tortillas, they'll work too.

 • Enchilada Sauce - Make your own or buy a can.
-If using store bought, select the amount of spice you want.
-Most brands offer hot, medium or mild sauce.
+If using store-bought, select the amount of spice you want.
+Most brands offer hot, medium, or mild sauce.

 • Cheese - Use your favorite shredded cheese.
 I like to use a blend of cheddar and jack, but any type works well.
-Consider a mild cheddar, colby or a pepper jack.
+Consider a mild cheddar, Colby, or a pepper jack.

 • Seasoning - A variety of herbs and spices are used to give the turkey a boost of flavor.
-Chili powder, cumin, paprika, garlic powder, dried oregano and fresh cilantro are all used.
+Chili powder, cumin, paprika, garlic powder, dried oregano, and fresh cilantro are all used.

-How to make it
+How to make Turkey Enchiladas

-In this section I share step by step photos, cooking method, techniques and a general overview.
-For detailed instructions, temperatures and timing, check the printable recipe card below.
+In this section, I share step-by-step photos, cooking methods, techniques, and a general overview.
+For detailed instructions, temperatures, and timing, check the printable recipe card below.

 Ground turkey in a cast iron skillet.